Doctorate of Information Assurance

 Graphics {Integrated} OR {2GB} OR {1GB DirectX 11} {Integrated} OR {4GB} OR {2GB DirectX 11} OR {NVIDIA 4GB} OR {NVIDIA 4GB DirectX 11} {4GB} OR {NVIDIA 4GB} OR {4GB DirectX 11} OR {NVIDIA 6GB DirectX 11}

-Operating System Windows 10 or 11 64-bit (Professional Edition only), No Home Edition Windows 10 or 11 64-bit (Professional Edition only), No Home Edition Windows 10 or 11 64-bit (Professional Edition only), No Home Edition
+Operating System Windows 11 64-bit (Professional Edition only), No Home Edition Windows 11 64-bit (Professional Edition only), No Home Edition Windows 11 64-bit (Professional Edition only), No Home Edition

 Extras